How to Use AutoGPT in 2024: A Beginner’s Step-by-Step Guide

 Prerequisites: Setting Up Your Environment

 Before diving into the practical steps, you’ll need to ensure your system meets the necessary requirements.
-This involves installing Python, obtaining the OpenAI API Key, and potentially setting up a Pinecone account for memory management.
+This involves Installing Python, obtaining the OpenAI API Key, and potentially setting up a Pinecone account for memory management.
 Let’s walk through each step in detail.

 1. Installing Python